nkhil/portfolio/content/projects/01_raspberry-pi/index.md

   - 'javascript'
   - 'hoisting'
 ---

-This is some text that's related to the project that gives some context.

 ![test img](./test.png)

 Our whole universe was in a hot dense state, then nearly fourteen billion years ago expansion started.
 Wait...
 The Earth began to cool, the autotrophs began to drool.
 Neanderthals developed tools, we built a wall (we built the pyramids).
 Math, science, history, unraveling the mysteries, that all started with the big bang!